-Ask worldwide social media managers to name some of their favorite, must-use marketing tools, and you’ll undoubtedly hear Canva and Grammarly mentioned a lot.
+What are some marketer-approved, must-use tools for creating content?
+Ask social media managers to name some of their favorite and you’ll undoubtedly hear Canva and Grammarly mentioned a lot.

-With more than 30 daily active users, Grammarly has become the number one writing assistant, improving the way people communicate through more accurate grammar and expressions.
+With more than 30 million people and 70,000 teams using this tool daily, Grammarly has become the number one writing assistant, improving the way people communicate through more accurate grammar and expressions.

 But what does Grammarly stand for beyond the app?

 More info about the brand’s identity, social strategy, successful campaigns, and more will be revealed going forward.

 Marketing tactics to learn from Grammarly's marketing strategy